MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 Examining the source computer shows that the original IP address fails to change.

-This issue does not happen if you selected "Use DHCP" on the Windows Admin Center "configure cutover" screen, only if you specify a new static IP address, subnet, and gateway.
+This issue does not happen if you selected "Use DHCP" on the Windows Admin Center "configure cutover" screen, only if you specify a new static IP address.

+There are two solutions for this issue:

-This issue is resolved by the [KB4537818](https://support.microsoft.com/help/4537818/windows-10-update-kb4537818) update.
+1. This issue was first resolved by the [KB4537818](https://support.microsoft.com/help/4537818/windows-10-update-kb4537818) update.
+That earlier code defect prevented all use of static IP addresses.

+2. If you have not specified a default gateway IP address on the source computer's network interfaces, this issue will occur even with the KB4537818 update.
+To workaround this issue, set a valid default IP address on the network interfaces using the Network Connections applet (NCPA.CPL) or Set-NetRoute Powershell cmdlet.

 ## Slower than expected re-transfer performance